The ultimate West Canada Guide

 Mount Norquay

-Via Ferreta is an italian word for “iron road”, which is a protected climbing route where a steel cable, which is fixed into the rock, runs all along the route.
-It allows people to get to more difficult peaks, which were normally only accessible by experienced mountaineer.
-You can climb ladders and cross suspension bidges.
+Via Ferrata is an Italian term meaning „iron road.“ It refers to a protected climbing route where a steel cable, fixed into the rock, runs along the entire path.
+This allows climbers to reach more challenging peaks that were typically only accessible to experienced mountaineers.
+Along the way, you’ll encounter ladders and suspension bridges, adding an extra thrill to the climb.

-Since 2014, the Via Ferreta is possible on Mount Norquay and it is the only one in Banff National Park.
+Since 2014, the Via Ferreta is possible on Mount Norquay and it’s the only one of its kind in Banff National Park.
+There are four different routes to choose from, each offering a unique level of difficulty and adventure.
+The available options are:

 • Explorer: 2 – 2.5 hour round trip | 1km distance | 2235m above sea level | 145m elevation gain | $175